fzingg/hyperloop-showcase/README.md

 ### Making your models accessible to HyperMesh

-**Hypermesh** needs to 'see' your models as a representation of them get compiled into JavaScript along with your **HyperReact** components so they are accessible in your client side code.
+**HyperMesh** needs to 'see' your models as a representation of them get compiled into JavaScript along with your **HyperReact** components so they are accessible in your client side code.
 The convention (though this is choice and you can change this if you prefer) is to create a `public` folder under models and then provide a linkage file which will `require_tree` your models when compiling `components.rb`.

 Create a new folder : `models/public`

 Then move `planevent.rb` to `models/public`

 (Only for Rails 5.x)  Move `app/models/application_record.rb` to `app/models/public/`

 Next create `_react_public_models.rb` in your `models` folder:
 ```ruby